MohammedRehanAlam/AI-THub/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+Please ensure your code follows the project's coding standards and includes appropriate tests.

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact

 For support or feedback, please contact us at: support@aithub.com

+## Acknowledgements

+- [Expo](https://expo.dev/) for the amazing React Native toolchain
+- [OpenAI](https://openai.com/) for their powerful language models
+- [React Native Community](https://reactnative.dev/community/overview) for their invaluable packages
+- All contributors who have helped improve this project